top of page

 Detected Regulated Substances - Measured in the Distribution System

-Average results are the highest running annual average for individual sampling points.
+Average results are highest running annual average for individual sampling points.
 Range represents sampling at individual sample points.

 Lead & Copper - Measured in the Distribution System